emberjs/website/source/blog/2017-11-20-ember-2-17-released.md

 Despite an initial delay on these releases, and an additional delay on this announcement, the [Ember 3.0 Release Schedule](https://emberjs.com/blog/2017/10/03/the-road-to-ember-3-0.html#toc_the-ember-3-0-release-schedule) is unchanged.
+This means that Ember 2.18 and the first beta of Ember 3.0 will be release on January 1st, 2018.

 You can read more about our general release process here: